r-Lah Distribution: Properties, Limit Theorems and an Application to Compressed Sensing: Properties of the r -Lah distribution

+\begin{proof} Our starting point is the formula of Lemma~\ref{rstirexpgenproduct}.
 The function $( (1-x)^{-t} -1)^{k} (1-x)^{-(rt+r)}$ is analytic in $(x,t)$ as a composition of analytic functions as long as $|x|<1$, $t\in \C$.
 Therefore, we may differentiate its Taylor series any number of times in $x$ and $t$ and interchange the order of derivatives.
 We differentiate in $t$ and set $t=1$:

 Dividing by $x^{k-1}$ and evaluating the coefficient of $x^{n-k+1}$, we get

 Changing $x$ to $(-x)$ on the right-hand side yields Equation~\eqref{ExpectationrLahfirst}

 To prove Equation~\eqref{ExpectationrLahsecond} we use Cauchy's integral formula giving